krisangle/crypto/README.md

 ## contact

-If you're interested in knowing more about the service worker deciphering technique, please get in touch with me at krisangle@users.noreply.github.com.
+If you're interested in knowing more about the service worker deciphering technique, please get in touch with me at c <DOT> angleraud <AT> gmail <DOT> com.